Nodul/ACM/README.md

 * Module 6/6 - Practical LINQ
 * Module 8/8 - Defensive coding in C#

+Still a long way to go to make it useful

 TODO :
 * Make WPF work and actually add some controls
 * Way more tests